mazenbesher/sub_player_chrome_extension/README.md

-Add subtitle overlay from SRT files to any video element, with options to seek the subtitle.
+Add subtitle overlay from SRT files to any video element, with options to sync the subtitle.

 # Features to add
+- [ ] resize subtitle if width > video width
+- [ ] save playing position before close (use `chrome.tabs.onRemoved.addListener`)
 - [ ] customize `eslint` options
 - [x] change size and position when video resizes
 - [x] delete old loaded subtitle when choosing new one